Check the exact page you care about, then save the report before making changes.

 Use the free audit tool to spot the biggest weaknesses first, then work through the related guides below so improvements stack together instead of staying isolated.

-How often should I check my website SEO score?
+How often should I check my SEO score for free?

-Monthly is a sensible baseline, plus after major content, design, or technical changes.
+Monthly is a sensible baseline, plus after major design, content, or technical updates.